haugstve/Coursera_Capstone/reports/Introduction.md

 AirBNB lowers the cost of staying abroad for medium time periods.
 With the possiblity of renting a functional home the cost of living is reduced.
 The combination of lower rent and the option of preparing food at home both reduce cost.
 In addition, some have the option of rention out their own home while staying abroud.

+### Air BnB
+Ari bnb has mad renting in new neighborhoods an option.
+The number of reviews are not as high as for hotels.
+The quality ensuracne is less than for a chain.
+This means new placec to rent often come at a discount.

+How can a traveler figure out which neigborhood without reading revies.

+No revies possible.

+Get extra value by using forsquare

+Get extra value using the travel time

+Identify some place as hipp or trending

+Identify optimal locations based on user preferences

+Deciding on a neigborhood is hard.
+Ny City has 300+ neigboorhods.
+If you are certain you want to live in Manhattan the number of options are reduced, but hte prices are higher

+Making this a proof of concept.

+Sum of venues, then we use PCP to gain insight.

+The first component gives busy not busy when only using the local venues The second puts it at residential not residential?
+If not we can stic with busy not busy

+Then using the travel time to the venues in other neigborhoods we can get how connected a neigborhood is.

+Lots of extention posibilites for the service.
+Crime rates, avrage rent.
+AirBNB does have API but it's not public.